Number of pupils at July 2022 - 405

-A wide variety of literature is studied and the children are encouraged to develop their creativity through a range of writing styles.
-Punctuation and grammar teaching form an integral part of the Literacy lesson, as does the development of a clear handwriting style.
+A wide variety of literature is studied in English lessons and the children are encouraged to develop their creativity through a range of writing styles.
+Talk4Writing is used to help children to learn and innovate stories and texts, and Grammar, punctuation and spelling together with joined handwriting is taught alongside.

-From Y4 to Y6 pupils are arranged in three “sets” of approximately 20 pupils for their Numeracy and Literacy lessons
+Year 5 and Year 6 pupils are arranged in three “sets” of approximately 20 pupils for their Maths and Writing lessons

 For all Core and Foundation subjects we use a skills based curriculum.
 The basis for children’s learning is centred around a progression of skills from Foundation Stage to Year 6.
 The priority is given to the learning of these skills with children becoming more proactive in their learning as they progress through the school.